falk-werner/webfuse/README.md

 With webfuse it is possible to implement remote filesystems based on websockets.
 A reference implementation of such a daemon is provided within the examples.
 The picture above describes the workflow:

--   The websocket filesystem daemon (*webfuse daemon*) mounts a filesystem on startup.
-    It starts the websocket server and waits for incoming connections.
+-   The websocket filesystem daemon (*webfuse daemon*) waits for incoming connections.

--   A remote filesystem provider connects to webfuse daemon via websocket protocol.
+-   A remote filesystem provider connects to webfuse daemon via websocket protocol and adds one or more filesystems.
-    The example includes such a provider implemented in HTML and JavaScript.
+    *Note: the examples include such a provider implemented in HTML and JavaScript.*

 -   Whenever the user makes filesystem requests, such as *ls*, the request is redirected via webfuse daemon to the connected filesystem provider